MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 - Estimation of pseudo-instantaneous interfacial velocities and turbulence intensities.
 - Reliable velocity estimates through implementation of filtering criteria.

-Overall, the uploaded source code allows computation of basic two-phase flow parameters, including void fraction (*C*), bubble/droplet count rate (*F*), chord times (*ch*), pseudo-instantaneous interfacial velocities (*u*) and turbulence intensities (*Tu*).
+The uploaded source code allows computation of basic two-phase flow parameters, including void fraction (*C*), bubble/droplet count rate (*F*), chord times (*ch*), pseudo-instantaneous interfacial velocities (*u*) and turbulence intensities (*Tu*).
 If using the AWCCT for publishing research, please cite the following reference to credit the authors and to direct readers to the original research work:

 M. Kramer, D. Valero, H. Chanson and D. Bung (2019).
 Towards reliable turbulence estimations with phase-detection probes: an adaptive window cross-correlation technique, Experiments in Fluids, 60:2 ([DOI](https://doi.org/10.1007/s00348-018-2650-9))